RA251995/RA251995.github.io/ksr-notes/01-intro.md

 </details>

 ## Question 10
-Govt: have issued KSR under
+Govt. have issued KSR under
 proviso to article ------- of
 constitution of India
 - A. 309